mauriziocarb/normalizing-flow-for-turbulent-velocity-gradient/README.md

 3. Run "main_eval.py" with the two trained models to generate trajectories for evaluation.

 ## Including the training data
-- A sample of the dataset used for training to obtain the results shown in the paper can be downloaded from ???.
+- For reference, a small subset of the training data is provided in the data/ folder
 - Parallelized data-loading is handled by the function "read_bindary_DNS" in "util_code/IO.py".
 When using your own data, this function can be adapted for loading training data with different layouts or fileformats from the binary data used in the paper.

 ## Notes on running the code